Ramsey numbers of cycles in random graphs: Rotation-extension

 \subsection{Boosters in expanders}

 To find long cycles in expander subgraphs, we will use the well-known rotation-extension technique pioneered by Pósa~\cite{Posa1976}.

-A pair $\{u,v\} \in V^{(2)}$ is a \emph{booster} in a graph $G$ if $G + uv$ is Hamiltonian or its longest path is longer than that of $G$.
+A pair $\{u,v\} \in V^{(2)}$ is a \emph{booster} in a graph $G$, if $G + uv$ is Hamiltonian or its longest path is longer than that of $G$.
 Observe that if $G$ is connected and non-Hamiltonian and $P$ is a longest path in $G$ from $u$ to $v$, then $\{u,v\}$ is a booster.
 Indeed, $P + \{u,v\}$ closes to a cycle $C$.
-If $|V(C)| = |V(G)|$ then we have a Hamilton cycle; otherwise, together with the connectivity of $G$ we have that $C$ is joined to a vertex outside of $V(C)$, so we can find a path $P'$ which contains all of $V(C)$ and has more vertices than $|V(C)| = |V(P)|$.
+If $|V(C)| = |V(G)|$, then we have a Hamilton cycle; otherwise, as $G$ is connected, $C$ is adjacent to a vertex outside of $V(C)$, so we can find a path $P'$ which contains all of $V(C)$ and has more vertices than $|V(C)| = |V(P)|$.

 \begin{lemma} Let $d, k, M, m, n$ satisfy $d \geq 2$, $k+1 \geq m$, $m \leq M$ and $M \leq n/4$.
 Suppose $G$ is an $n$-vertex graph which is a $(k,d)$-expander and $(m,M)$-joined.
 If $G$ is not Hamiltonian, then $G$ has at least $\frac{1}{16} \binom{n}{2}$ boosters. \end{lemma}